-However, prospective students must write an extended essay proposal of approximately 500 words, formulate a potential question, find a willing supervisor, and have their proposal approved by the module convenor before being admitted to do the module.
+Prospective students must write an extended essay proposal of approximately 500 words, formulate a potential question, find a willing supervisor, and have their proposal approved by the module convenor before being admitted to do the module.
 This is normally done in the preceding Spring.
-(In exceptional circumstances for the module if supervision exclusively undertaken in Spring then this must be done by end of November.)
 This proposal is not assessed as part of the module.

 Students are typically allowed to take this module only if they are averaging at least a 2.1 in Stage 2, or the equivalent for visiting students.